Canon G1 X Mark II vs M6

 It is notable that the M6 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-Both the G1X Mark II and the M6 are recent models that feature in their makers' current product line-up.
+Both the G1X Mark II and the M6 are recent models that are part of the current product line-up.
 The G1X Mark II replaced the earlier Canon G1 X, while the M6 followed on from the Canon M5.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon G1 X Mark II vs M6